Educator Evaluation Systems 2023-2024

 This document should be considered informational only and should not be construed as supplanting existing collective bargaining agreement language or the Ohio Revised Code.

-All evaluation systems (OTES 2.0, OPES 2.0, and OSCES) are to be fully implemented in 2022-2023.
+All evaluation systems (OTES 2.0, OPES 2.0, and OSCES) are fully implemented in 2023-2024.
 This includes the use of high-quality student data for teacher and principal evaluations and student metrics for school counselor evaluations.

 Evaluation deadlines for teachers, school counselors and administrators remain unchanged.
 Subject to each specific collective bargaining agreement, if the employee is a teacher, the district will have until May 1 to complete the teacher evaluation and must provide a written report of the results of the evaluation to the teacher by May 10.